radeklat/issue-watcher/README.md

 ## ... but fix is not released yet

 To watch for the fix to be released, you can add a release watch test.

+### I don't know which version will contain the fix

 Assuming that there are 25 releases at the moment of writing the test:

     def test_safety_fix_has_not_been_released(self):
         AssertGitHubIssue("pyupio/safety").current_release(25)